MARCM: Uses

 By taking advantage of MARCM, one can easily trace all the cells that have been generated from a single progenitor.
 This is a useful tool in tracking development and specific cell lineages in various environmental conditions.
 Applications for MARCM include studying neuronal circuits, clonal analysis, genetic screens, spermatogenesis, growth cone development, neurogenesis, and tumor metastasis.

 Many advances in the understanding of Drosophila development have been achieved through MARCM.
 The development, lineages, and characterizations of secondary axon tracts, anatomical maps of cholinergic neurons in the visual systems, lineages giving rise to a thoracic hemineuromere scaffold and the developmental framework for CNS architecture, the role of Delta in developmental programming in the ventral nerve cord, the wake-promoting octopaminergic cells in the medial protocerebrum, genes involved in neuronal morphogenesis of the mushroom bodies, and the regulation of commissural axon guidance have all been identified through MARCM techniques.

 Variations

 There are many variations of MARCM.
 Twin-spot MARCM allows for the labeling of sister clones with two separate markers, thus allowing for a higher resolution of lineage tracing.
 In reverse MARCM, the mutation of interest is placed on the same chromosome as GAL80, so that the wild-type homozygous clones will be labeled.
 Flip-Out MARCM highlights individual cells inside of mutant clones (ref "Drosophila Dscam is required for divergent segregation of sister branches and suppresses ectopic bifurcation of axons," Neuron, 2002).
 The Q system allows for GAL4 independent MARCM by using the QF/QS system.
+Q-MARCM can also be combined with conventional MARCM in coupled MARCM, allowing the two progeny of a single cell division to be differentially labeled and independently manipulated.
 Lethal MARCM allows for the generation of large marked homozygous populations by including a lethal mutation near the GAL80 site.
 Dual-expression control MARCM uses the LexA-VP16 transcriptional system in concordance with GAL4-UAS.
 MARCM is also often used as a genetic screen.